 The candidate will prepare an APA style paper and a presentation to demonstrate the answer to the following question

 How has the program of study influenced your development as a reflective decision-maker who demonstrates leadership, is a competent professional, and facilitates learning for all students?

 using APA style and utilizing academic language.
-The paper should also identify artifacts, sighting references and theorist, and inform the readers of key areas of weakness and growth.
+The paper should also identify artifacts, citing references and theorist, and inform the readers of key areas of weakness and growth.

-Indicators may include, but are not limited to, the criteria listed below.
+Indicators may include, but are not limited to, these criteria

-For the power point presentation, candidates should plan to use selected artifacts from coursework and/or their professional activities as part of the evidence presented.
-The Capstone
+- For the powerpoint presentation, candidates should plan to use selected artifacts from coursework and/or their professional activities as part of the evidence presented.

 Facilitates Learning for all Students

-The Capstone Project Panel may consist of some combination of the following individuals
+The Capstone Project Panel may consist of some combination of these individuals

-An ASU Department of Teacher Education faculty member from the relevant area of emphasis (Educational Leadership, Special Education, Culturally & Linguistically
+- An Adams State School of Education faculty member from the relevant area of emphasis (Educational Leadership, Special Education, Culturally & Linguistically

 Diverse Education, Curriculum and Instruction, or Reading Teacher)